tyblevins/EPID600_Final-Project/README.md

 ### Tyler Blevins

 ## Project Description
 EEG from four canine subjects was analyzed.
 The EEG data is publicly available (and nicely packaged/organized) on Kaggle.com as part of the Seizure Detection challenge.
-The data was clipped into 1 second segments and classified as 'Ictal' or Interictal'.
+The data was clipped into 1 second segments and classified as 'Ictal' (seizure) or 'Interictal' (between seizure).
 Features derived from the literature will be extracted from the clips, analyzed for importance, and ran through a seizure detection algorithm.
 The performance of the algorithm was evaluated by ROC and AUC metrics.

 ## Directory Information
 `data` contains the training and testing data for only Dog 1 in the study.
 This is for use with the sample code.
 The data for Dogs 2-4 can be found on [Kaggle](https://www.kaggle.com/c/seizure-detection/data).
 Download the clips.tar file and unzip.
 Please be aware that the clips.tar file is ~50GB uncompressed.